top of page

 Be of full mental capacity to understand their decision.

 Yes.
 Two physicians must certify that you have less than six months left to live if your disease follows its normal progression.
 MAID is NOT legal for issues of chronic pain, mental illness, or depression in the United States.
-If you are suffering from chronic pain or psychiatric illness, Quietus affiliated clinicians may be able to offer meaningful support in other ways.
+If you are suffering from chronic pain or psychiatric illness, the care coordinators at Quiĕtus may be able to help you identify appropriate resources and support for your situation.

 Medical Aid in Dying in the US is only available for people who are terminally ill: two physicians certify that they have less than six months to live if their disease follows its normal progression.
 MAID differs from suicide legally, medically, and conceptually- the intent of MAID is not self-harm or self-destruction in a violent manner.
 Euthanasia implies that a third party administers a medication which ends a person’s life.
 Euthanasia is not legal in the US.
 With MAID, the individual must be able to ingest the medication themselves, or else push a plunger to administer it rectally or via a feeding tube.